aleph2c/miros/doc/i_mongol_example.rst

 It is a simplification of how another horse archer is conducting themselves.

-Another horse archer's "Advance", "Circle and Fire" and "Skirmish" states are simplified in the "Other Attacking" empathetic state.
-The "Marshal" and "Feigned Retreat" states are simplified into the "Other Marshaling" state.
+Another horse archer's "Advance", "Circle and Fire" and "Skirmish" states are rendered down in the "Other Attacking" empathetic state.
+The "Marshal" and "Feigned Retreat" states are rendered down into the "Other Marshaling" state.
 The "Waiting to Lure" and "Waiting to Advance" states are left intact.
-There is something new added to the empathy statechart; the "other is dead" state.
+There is something new added to the empathy statechart; the "Other [is] Dead" state.

 If you wait for a dead man, you will be waiting a long time -- unless you are waiting for a dead man on a battlefield, then you will not be waiting long.